CtrlK

 Conciseness

 The skill is excessively verbose.
-The 'Key Concepts' section explains passive DNS, infrastructure pivoting, and adversary patterns—concepts Claude already knows well.
+The 'Key Concepts' section explains passive DNS, infrastructure pivoting, and adversary patterns—concepts Claude already understands.
 The 'When to Use' section is generic boilerplate.
-The Overview paragraph restates what the title already conveys.
-Much of this could be cut to focus on the actual implementation code.
+The overview paragraph restates what the title already conveys.
+Much of the code includes obvious comments and could be significantly tightened.

 1 / 3